A strategic overview for responses to marine pollution from shipping and offshore installations

 - the arrangements for dealing with pollution, or the threat of pollution, spilled from ships and offshore installations

-- the responsibilities of the Department for Transport, the Department of Energy and Climate Change and the Maritime and Coastguard Agency, harbour authorities, offshore installations operators and other bodies with relevant functions
+- the responsibilities of the Department for Transport, the Department for Business, Energy and Industrial Strategy, the Maritime and Coastguard Agency, harbour authorities, offshore installations operators and other bodies with relevant functions

 The Maritime and Coastguard Agency’s Counter Pollution and Salvage Branch is the custodian of the NCP.